llpeterson/direct/problem.md

 standard); and mobile wireless (where 4G is rapidly morphing into 5G).

-The goal of this chapter is simultaneously to survey the available network technology and to explore these five fundamental issues.
+The goal of this chapter is simultaneously to survey the available link-level technology and to explore these five fundamental issues.
 We will examine what it takes to make a wide variety of different physical media and link technologies useful as building blocks for the construction of robust, scalable networks.